Notice - Update, April 28:

 A2P 10DLC will launch on both AT&T and T-Mobile in 2021, with new registration requirements for businesses who intend to send long code messages to AT&T in the US.

 Twilio is partnering with carriers on a phased onboarding approach for all customers who send long code traffic to the US, to ensure you have the time and guidance needed to complete registration.

 Starting May 1, 2021, AT&T carrier fees will also go into effect on all Twilio messages to AT&T subscribers.
-T-Mobile’s carrier fees for registered traffic only will begin April 1, 2021; these T-Mobile fees will not apply to your messages until you are fully onboarded to A2P 10DLC.
+T-Mobile’s carrier fees for both registered and unregistered traffic will begin June 1, 2021.

 Verizon previously launched their own A2P 10DLC solution in early 2019 and is not impacted by these new changes.

 What do I need to do?

 If you do not send messages to users in the United States using long code numbers, you do not need to do anything.
 If you are a business sending messages in the US, read on.